stuffed pepper casserole close-up

 • Add crushed tomatoes instead of diced for a thicker, saucier base

-ll deliver that nostalgic pepper-and-beef flavor you love but keep you feeling light and energized.
+These variations still deliver that nostalgic pepper-and-beef flavor you love but keep you feeling light and energized.

 Stuffed Pepper Casserole Variations from Across the States